 The holidays are coming!
 And that means hitting the road to visit family and friends with treats in hand.
 But it’s so hectic, who’s got time to bake?
 Well, if you’re looking for a goodie that travels easy and won’t take the whole day to make, how about microwave peanut brittle?
 You’re joking right?
 Nope.
 It takes about 10 minutes to prep, cook and pour.
 I found this recipe in a really old Good Housekeeping magazine and I’ve made it without fail ever since.
-It’s perfect when you need something at the spur of the moment!
+It’s perfect when you need a holiday treat at the spur of the moment!

 The original recipe called for either cashew or pecans, and the recipe is certainly delish with those nuts, or any other nut that strikes your fancy!
 I started using cocktail peanuts, and it stuck!
 So here’s my tried and true peanut brittle recipe!
 Once you make it, it’ll be you’re “go to” last minute recipe, but people will just think you’re a culinary genius!